cenit/ccm/setup_vcpkg.md

-# VCPKG Guide
+# vcpkg Guide

-This document will guide you to install and setup VCPKG
+This document will guide you to install and setup vcpkg

 ## Installation

-### VCPKG
+### vcpkg

 Follow the instructions on the `setup_eng.md` file to prepare basic tools for your system, preliminary to installing VCPKG.

-Open PowerShell and run these commands to install VCPKG.:
+Open PowerShell and run these commands to install vcpkg:

 ```pwsh
 cd $env:WORKSPACE